Creating Individualized Learning Opportunities for Special-Needs Students

 Lighthouse Christian Academy is a small school in Pendleton, Oregon that specializes in providing individualized instruction to students of all abilities, including many with special needs ranging from emotional/behavioral challenges to students with chronic, long-term illnesses.

-Lighthouse Christian Academy received laptops and 4G USB modems as part of Mobile Beacon’s laptop and modem donation program.
+Lighthouse Christian Academy received laptops and 4G USB modems as part of Mobile Beacon’s Connect for Success grant.
 The devices enabled the school to offer a more flexible online curriculum and provide at-home access to accommodate the individual needs of students.

 - One fourth grader, who does not live in the same town as the school, developed a brain tumor which affects her vision.
 Because of the Mobile Beacon grant, the school was able to deliver all of her curriculum via computer.
 Features include increasing the font size to 2” so this student can see the lessons.

 - Two other students struggle with emotional issues.
 The laptops allow for individual accommodations to be made and allows one of these students to complete her studies at home.